faillacet/dale_bot/README.md

-# dale_bot
+## dale_bot
-Henlo friends
+Henlo friends #dalebot
-except dale... #dalebot

-# Dale Responses
+# Intentions
-## Name Responses:
-'dale'
-'Dale'
-'DALE'

-## Dale Game Requests:
-'dale do you want to game?'
-'dale games?'
-'game'

-## Despacito Response (not fully functional)
-'alexa play despacito'
+Bot develped by Trenton Faillace and Angel Vasquez Personal project intended for personal discord use Possible future scaling to be available to all discord servers

+### Features

 ## !daleMsg Command
 'cool dale msgs'

 ## !trantMsg Command
 'cool trant msgs'

+## TODO: WRITE UP OF ALL OTHER FEATURES